5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 This Repo contains an EFI Folder with configs for running macOS with either a patched `DSDT` or `DSDT-less` on a Lenovo T530 Laptop using OpenCore.
 Compatible and tested with: macOS High Sierra, Catalina and Big Sur.

-**NOTE**: Please read the README carefully and follow the instructions.
+**NOTE**: For best results, read and follow the install instruction thoroughly.

 ## PICK a CONFIG